LemLib/LemCLI/README.md

 # LemCLI
 Welcome to LemCLI!
 This open-source CLI aims to give users a better experience with building projects, managing packages, and uploading programs.

 The creation of this template was inspired by [pros-cli](https://github.com/purduesigbots/pros-cli).
-We aim to develop a library that strikes a balance between ease-of-use, comprehensive functionality, and maintainability.
+We aim to develop a CLI that strikes a balance between ease-of-use, comprehensive functionality, and maintainability.

 > Want a place to chat with the devs and other users?
 Join our [discord server](https://discord.gg/pCHr7XZUTj).